shivannis/xandr-docs-public/xandr-docs/articles/monetize/floor-rule-targeting.md

 By default, your campaign will target all universal categories.
 However, you can narrow your targeting to include or exclude specific universal categories.

 > [!NOTE]
-> Universal categories are defined by Xandr.
-When Xandr reviews inventory, we apply these categories based on the inventory's content.
+> Universal categories are defined by Microsoft Advertising.
+When Microsoft Advertising reviews inventory, we apply these categories based on the inventory's content.
 For example, a car dealership placement group would be assigned to the "Autos & Vehicles" category.
 Sellers can apply universal categories when self-reviewing inventory as well.

 Click the the **Universal Categories** tab to include or exclude universal categories in the floor rule.